 Who is Riskie?

 Our entire civilization was founded on art.
 Art is everywhere; from a head full of braids that are intertwined into a design, the shape and structure of a building or something as simple as candid images of ourselves.
-Understanding these concepts, a young man in Compton, California, like most young children, began drawing and tracing images in coloring books.
-He had no idea at such a young age that the simple childhood pleasure, in which he enjoyed, would be his claim to fame.
+Understanding these concepts, a young man in Compton, California, began drawing and tracing images in coloring books.
+He had no idea at such a young age that the simple childhood pleasure would become his daily life and career.

 His dedication even caught the attention of Death Row CEO and rap mogul, Suge Knight, who introduced him to Tupac Shakur.
 Riskie’s first project for Death Row was the insert for the Tupac’s All Eyez On Me album.
 Based on the quality of his first assignment, Riskie was commissioned again to complete the album cover for one of the most illest and influential albums in hip-hop; Tupac’s Makaveli: The 7 Day Theory.
 Tupac informed Riskie of his vision for the album cover.
 Once Riskie had the idea sealed in his mind, he set out to create one of the most talked about album covers in the history of hip-hop.
 Though Tupac never received the opportunity to see the outcome of the new album due to his untimely death, he was able to witness Riskie’s finished product for the album cover.
 Needless to say, he loved it!
 Other members of Death Row began to embrace Riskie as well.

-He has done several album covers for the label to include Death Row’s Greatest Hits, and Death Row’s Christmas Album.
-He has done album covers and inserts for Snoop on the Snoop Doggy Dog Tha Doggfather album, Daz Dillinger’s Retaliation, Revenge and Get Back, and Nate Dogg’s G-Funk Classics, Vol. 1 &; 2.
+He did several album covers for the label to include Death Row’s Greatest Hits and Death Row’s Christmas Album, album covers and inserts for Snoop on the Snoop Doggy Dog's Tha Doggfather album, Daz Dillinger’s Retaliation, Revenge and Get Back, and Nate Dogg’s G-Funk Classics, Vol. 1 &; 2.